-A Student's Guide to the Health Professions Skills and Simulation Center
+Confidentiality Agreement for the Health Professions Skills and Simulation Center

 As a patron of the Health Professions Skills and Simulation Center (HPSSC), I understand the significance of confidentiality with respect to information concerning simulated patients and fellow students.
 I will uphold the requirements of the Health Insurance Portability and Accountability Act (HIPAA) and any other federal or state laws regarding confidentiality.
 I agree to report any violations of confidentiality that I become aware of to my facilitator and/or Instructor.